SatelCreative/spylib/README.md

 the available calls are restored and it will randomly retry one of the calls that were stalled.

-Besides the rate limit, the `Store` will also automatically retry errors with a status code 5xx which are due to failures of Shopify or the network.
-All other status codes are assumed to be errors of the implementation and therefore shouldn't be needlessly retried.
+Besides the rate limit, the `Store` will also automatically retry calls failing with a status code 5xx which are due to failures of Shopify or the network.
+All other status codes are assumed to be errors of the implementation and therefore shouldn't be needlessly retried but instead raise an exception right away.

 Example `GET` request to retrieve all the tags on a customer account: